react-navigation/react-navigation.github.io/versioned_docs/version-7.x/from-expo-router.md

 #### React Navigation requires a lot of boilerplate

 React Navigation's static configuration API is designed to minimize boilerplate.
-It provides [automatic type inference based on the navigator and linking configuration](typescript.md#setting-up-the-types), and [automatic paths for deep linking](configuring-links.md) out of the box.
+It provides [automatic type inference based on the navigator configuration](typescript.md), and [automatic paths for deep linking](configuring-links.md) out of the box.

 #### React Navigation doesn't support Web